ONE DAY IN TAKAYAMA, JAPAN

 My Opinion on Dublin

-Wow, we loved our stay in Dublin!
-It gave us a great first impression of what Ireland is like, and the diverse restaurant scene is amazing!
-The many red brick buildings are very cool as well.
-Although it rains a lot in Dublin (271 rain days on average per year), there are lots of indoor things to do, whether it’s shopping at a mall, touring one of the many museums, or hanging and drinking at a pub, lol!
-The best you can do is bringing rain gear on your Dublin visit, so you’re always prepared for weather changes.
+Although it rains a lot in Dublin, there are lots of indoor things to do, whether it’s shopping at a mall, touring one of the many museums, or hanging and drinking at a pub, lol!
+So pack some rain gear and just hope for the best! 😉

 One of the cab drivers truthfully says that the Guinness at the Guinness Storehouse is the most expensive in Ireland, lol!
 Another one raves about tasty Indian food in Dubai, then tells us that while Dublin is beautiful, visitors should also spend some time in the rest of Ireland!